Are You a Professional Woman and Mother to a Special Needs Child? This is For You.

 How much does the course cost, and what methods of payment do you accept?

-Joining one of the scheduled sessions of the 4-week, 24-lesson course costs $199.
+Joining the 4-week, 24-lesson course costs $399.
 All major credit cards are accepted for payment through the Ruzuku course website using Stripe (like PayPal, only easier to use!).
-If you know the course would help you, but you have a financial hardship, contact Lori at lori@mindfulreturn.com to discuss financial assistance options.
+If you know the course would help you, but you have a financial hardship, please complete the Mindful Return Financial Assistance Form to apply for a full or partial course scholarship.

 I’m worried about my privacy.
 How can you ensure my information stays private?